Municipal Accommodation Tax

 In 2025, Council directed staff to consult with residents and businesses to understand community priorities for spending the municipal portion of MAT revenue.
 These findings will guide how future MAT funds are allocated.

-This page has been developed to share information, updates, and consultation opportunities for this work.
+This page has been developed to share information, updates, and consultation opportunities.